View on GitHub

 release

-1. Download the latest binary release UE5PlasticPlugin-x.x.x.zip targeting your UE5 version (resp UE4).
+1. Download the latest binary release UE5PlasticPlugin-x.x.x.zip targeting your UE5 version.

 2. Either: